txt/plm18/doc/review9.md

 Q2.
 What is the difference between object-based system and class-based system?

 Q3.
-There are different ways to build DSLs, describle them and give examples.
-4 expam
+There are two ways to build a DSL: External and Internal, briefly explain whats they are and give an examples for each of them.

 Q4.
-Name some python tools that can be used for DSLs.  list tools how use
+Name some python tools that can be used for DSLs, and explain how to use them.

 Q5a.
 What is context manager? what is the following say?